thaddeuspearson/Blue-Team/Python_Challenges/reject.md

 Write the function `reject` that accepts as an argument a list and function.

-The `reject` function returns a list made of the elements that are the logical opposite of what the given function returns when invoked with each element.
+The `reject` function returns a list made of the elements that are the opposite of what the given function normally returns when invoked with each element.

 ```python
 def less_than_five(num):